Contact Us — Confidentially

 The Confidential Advocates at CAP are specially trained and offer the highest level of confidentiality at OHSU:

-• Provide the highest level of confidentiality at OHSU.
-CAP Advocates are the only roles at OHSU that can provide support and resources to OHSU members with 100% confidentiality*
+- Provide the highest level of confidentiality at OHSU.
+CAP Advocates are one of the roles at OHSU that can provide support and resources to OHSU members with protections around confidentiality*

 *Confidential Advocates are employed by OHSU, and therefore are mandatory reporters of child abuse.
 If an OHSU member wishes to seek a confidential space that may involve suspicions of child abuse, please call the CAP Support Line after hours (after 5 p.m. or before 9 a.m.) to speak to a Confidential Advocate with our community-based partners.